franciszekjuras/labpy/README.md

 # Documentation

-Except some type hints code is undocumented.
-To get an overview of package structure and existing functions, you can use `pdoc`:
+Relatively recent documentation can be browsed [here](https://franciszekjuras.github.io/labpy/labpy.html).
+If you want to generate documentation yourself, you can use `pdoc`:
 ```
 pip install pdoc
 pdoc labpy